 Shell lubricants and GTL bases

-In 1973 Shell started research for the production of fuels and lubricants with the GTL technology which means Gas To Liquid from gas to liquid.
+In 1973 Shell started research for the production of fuels and lubricants with GTL technology which means Gas To Liquid from gas to liquid.
 This technology dates back to 1925 when German chemists Franz Fischer and Hans Tropsch developed a method of converting natural gas into liquid hydrocarbons.
-After the start of the research in 1973, in 1983 there was the start-up of a first pilot plant in Amsterdam and then in the nineties a first production plant was built in Malaysia.
-The real change occurred in 2011 with the construction of the Pearl GTL plant in Qatar which produces 140,000 barrels per day of which 30.00 are of base oil with Pure Plus Tecnology.
+After the start of research in 1973, in 1983 there was the start-up of a first pilot plant in Amsterdam and then in the nineties a first production plant was built in Malaysia.
+The real change came in 2011 with the construction of the Pearl GTL plant in Qatar which produces 140,000 barrels per day of which 30.00 are of base oil with Pure Plus Technology.

 Why the GTL base?

 This technology allows natural gas (Methane) to be converted into a crystalline synthetic base oil, substantially free of the impurities present in the crude oil and intended for premium synthetic lubricants.
 With this technology it is possible to design the molecules to be inserted into the motor oil, creating long chains of carbon molecules, the ideal starting point for the production of base oils - that is, the main components (75-90%) of the finished - pure motor oils and clean.